As a result of the extensive use of asbestos as a building material, asbestos is frequently found within many existing workplaces.

 take steps to see that these actions are carried out.

 You must notify the Council of any licensed asbestos removal work by completing a HSE ASB5 Notification Form.

-No - the duty to manage is not a duty to survey, however you may find a proper asbetos survey by a competant person useful in discharging your duty.
+No - the duty to manage is not a duty to survey, however you may find a proper asbestos survey by a competent person useful in discharging your duty.

 The council does not provide a service for inspecting or surveying for Asbestos.

-All surveys must be carried out by a competent person and in accordance with the HSE Guidance HSG264: Abestos; the survey guide.
+All surveys must be carried out by a competent person and in accordance with the HSE Guidance HSG264: Asbestos; the survey guide.
 To carry out an asbestos survey for someone else the surveyor must have a qualification issued by the British Occupational Hygiene Society (Proficiency Module p402).
-More information and lists of surveying organisations are available from Asbestos Testing and Consulting Association, a division of the Asbestos Removal Contractors Association.

 An accreditation scheme for organisations who undertake asbestos surveys has been developed by the 'United Kingdom Accreditation Service' (UKAS).
 Contact the UKAS Information Desk for accreditation and technical enquiries as follows:

 Address: UKAS, 2 Pine Trees, Chertsey Lane, Staines-upon-Thames TW18 3HR

 You will need to check that the individual/company have the appropriate accreditation to undertake surveys and to take samples.